JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 We can provide implementations for additional functionality that comes with a `DocumentationProvider`.
 For instance, when simply hovering the mouse over the code, it also shows documentation after a short delay.
-It’s not necessary that this popup show the exact same information as when calling _Quick Documentation_, but for the purpose of this tutorial, we’ll do just that.
+It's not necessary that this popup show the exact same information as when calling _Quick Documentation_, but for the purpose of this tutorial, we'll do just that.

 ```java
 ```